SECONDARY SCHOOL

 We understand school to be much more than just academics and qualifications – a quality education does not only focus on intellectual growth, but it fosters the development of the whole person.
 An exciting and enriching array of daily after-school activities, team-building and limit-testing class trips as well as myriad international and social action projects enhance private school life for our students.

 Our student council teaches the valuable, practical components of living in a democracy, giving students a voice in the school and an opportunity to bring about change.
-Additionally, our school counsellor and Personal Social Health Education workshops help our youth and young adults navigate the new and complex challenges that often accompany this stage of their lives.
+Additionally, our school counselor and Personal Social Health Education workshops help our youth and young adults navigate the new and complex challenges that often accompany this stage of their lives.

 See what a day at the secondary school looks like